 As part of her preparation for law-school, Emily interned with the Department of Juvenile Justice.
 “I assisted in the probation unit, and was assigned to someone who handles 80 different cases at one time.
 I got first-hand experience regarding what goes on in the courtroom and in the system.
 I also met a number of attorneys and judges.
 It was really exciting and it definitely cemented my interest in law school.”

 The Pre-Law Advising Program also introduces students to important people in the legal profession.
 “Recently, a prominent litigator from Florida came and spoke to us.
 He shared tips about the strategies he employs in the courtroom, and reinforced what we need to know about law school.
 Because of this type of programming, it’s all coming together for me now.”

-The Pre-Law Advising Program at the College of Charleston is committed to supporting students who are considering, preparing for and applying to law school.
-Since no particular coursework is required for law school, students who make use of this program pursue majors in a variety of disciplines.
-But the program can offer advice about relevant classes, as well as guidance about all aspects of the law school application process.
-The program also sponsors a range of extracurricular events on issues in the law.
+Our program supports students who are considering, preparing for and applying to law school.
+Since no particular coursework is required for law school, students who take part in this program pursue majors in a variety of disciplines.
+We do advise them on relevant classes to take, and guide them through all aspects of the law school application process.